nemo-ufes/tptp-editor-eclipse-plugin/README.md

 In Eclipse, select "File->New->Project..." and create a "General" "Project".

 Select "File->New->File..." and create a file with the extension `.p`.
-You will be aspect to convert the projecto to an Xtext project.
+You will be asked to convert the project to an Xtext project.
 Click on "Yes".
 Your file will then be ready for editing.

 When you save a file, teep will generate several output files under `src-gen` (`.clif`, `.tex`, `.html`, `.txt`).

 Example TPTP specifications written in teep can be found in <https://github.com/nemo-ufes/ufo-types> and <https://github.com/nemo-ufes/mlt-ontology>.
+Many other TPTP files can be found at <https://www.tptp.org>.

 Once you are ready, use theorem provers at [System on TPTP](http://www.tptp.org/cgi-bin/SystemOnTPTP).
 (Hint: only one conjecture at a time is admitted by the system, comment all conjectures not under scrutiny with `%`.)